Kenneth Pasternak: The KABR Group

 In 2008, seeing that there was opportunity to purchase distressed real estate at a discount, Pasternak founded the real estate investment firm KABR Real Estate Investment Partners LLC.
-The firm was started with partner Adam Altman where Pasternak serves as CEO and Chairman.
+The firm was started with partner Adam Altman where Pasternak is CEO and Chairman.
 KABR Group is dedicated to the purchase of select real-estate assets in the Metro NYC and Greater Jacksonville areas.
 KABR I was the first marketed product to come out of Chestnut Ridge Capital LLC, and was succeeded by later funds - KABR II through KABR VI.
 Ken Pasternak owns a significant portion of both the General Partner ("GP") and Limited Partner ("LP") portions of each of the KABR Funds.
 The combined Fair Market Value (FMV) of KABR Funds II – VI and other GP managed assets is approximately over $1 billion as of April 2024.

 On June 1, 2009, KABR closed a deal to purchase 85 Challenger Road – a 235000 sqft office building in Ridgefield Park, NJ.
 The Class-A office building sits adjacent to the NJ Turnpike and was formerly occupied by the Daewoo Corporation.
 KABR purchased the building from AIG for "...the right price" according to Pasternak – though the purchase price was undisclosed at the time – it was later reported to be approximately $10.5mm.

 On October 25, 2020, KABR sold the 85 Challenger Road office building in Ridgefield Park, New Jersey, for a reported $60mm.
 The Class-A office building was fully leased to Samsung Electronics America – whose tenancy KABR renewed in 2019.

-In April of 2024, KABR completed the raise for its KABR VI fund at over $100,000,000 from accredited investors.
+In April 2024, KABR completed the raise for its KABR VI fund at over $100,000,000 from accredited investors.